bradmontgomery/clog/README.rst

 clog
 ====

-pretty-printed, color, logging (printing, really) for django
+*Pretty-print things with color.*

+This utility allows you to wrap `pprint` with colors.

 usage
 -----

-Just pass any data into clog and it'll get pretty-printed.
+Pass any data into clog and it'll get pretty-printed.

     >>> from clog import clog
     >>> data = {'here': 'is some data'}